usamaalvi69/firebaseChatRN/README.md

 ```
 ## Microsoft Authentication Setup

-To enable Microsoft authentication in your React Native app using Firebase Authentication, follow these steps:
+To enable Microsoft authentication using Firebase Authentication, follow these steps:

 ### 1. **Set up Microsoft Authentication in Firebase Console**:
    - Go to the [Firebase Console](https://console.firebase.google.com/).